 You have served or are serving our country well, and this isn’t a job just anyone can do.
-For your service, the VA provides you several benefits when getting a home loan.
+For your service, the VA provides you several benefits when getting a veteran house loan.
 To verify your service and prove your VA loan eligibility, a document called the Certificate of Eligibility (COE) is required.
 This is one of the most important documents needed in the process of taking out a VA loan.
 On the certificate, it will say how much the VA will back you, otherwise known as the entitlement.
 It will generally approve you to get a home loan up to $424,100 in most areas.
 Although this paper is 100 percent necessary, there are still many other documents and qualifications that go into being granted a VA loan.

 Period of Service

 When and how long you served is a big factor in determining whether you qualify for a VA Certificate of Eligibility.
 There are specifications for various periods in the past few decades.
 For most service periods, you must have actively served for at least 90 days to be considered eligible unless you were discharged earlier due to a service-related injury.
 Dishonorable discharges are generally not accepted.

 Peacetime: Any non-wartime period before 1980 is considered “peacetime,” and you must have served actively for at least 180 continuous days for this to count.